 -how we take care for your privacy rights specific to your personal data;

 The terms of this Policy apply to all User Data to the extent it contains your personal data as defined in the applicable laws and regulations.

 This Policy also does not apply to information collected by our Data Partners or other third parties who may provide information to us, as their information handling practices are covered by their own privacy policies.

-Our Data Protection Officer is Pr.
-Dr. Christoph Bauer, member of the ePrivacy GmbH management team, who can be contacted on [email protected]
+Our external Data Protection Officer is Dr. Christoph Bauer, CEO of ePrivacy GmbH:

 We receive the following categories of User Data from our Data Partners: